Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Details in

-In each setting, we randomly sample 20,000 samples from the source domain for training, 20,000 samples from the source domain for validation, and 20,000 samples from the target domain for testing.
+\paragraph{Training.} In each setting, we randomly sample 20,000 samples from the source domain for training and 20,000 samples from the target domain for testing.
 For \texttt{US Accident} and \texttt{Taxi} datasets, we only randomly sample 8,000 samples for the source/target domain due to fewer samples involved in each setting.
-In settings where the source domain does not have enough samples, we use 80\% samples for training and 20\% for validation.
-Unless specified, we selected the best configuration according to the performance on such validation set, i.e. the so-called \textbf{in-distribution accuracy}, where the validation set is identically distributed ($i.d.$) with the training set.

-For settings with \texttt{ACS Income}, \texttt{ACS Public Coverage}, \texttt{ACS Mobility} and \texttt{US Accident} datasets, all experiments were run on a server using 48 cores from two AMD EPYC 7402 24-Core Processors.
-For settings with \texttt{Taxi} dataset, all experiments were run on a cluster using 24 cores from an Intel Xeon Gold 6126 Processor.
+In settings where the source domain does not have enough samples, we use 80\% samples from the source domain for training.
+Experiments of all settings were run on a server using 48 cores from two AMD EPYC 7402 24-Core Processors.
 NN-DRO methods were trained on GPU, NVIDIA GeForce RTX 3090, while the other methods were trained only on CPUs.
 Note that all experiments are small-scale and could be run efficiently.
-Besides, during training, we found that the bi-search in $\chi^2$-DRO (NN) sometimes failed to converge, and therefore we set the maximal iteration num to 2500.
+Besides, during training, we found that the bi-search in $\chi^2$-DRO (NN) sometimes failed to converge, and therefore we set the maximal iteration number to 2500.

+\paragraph{Hyperparameter Tuning. }Unless specified, we selected the best configuration according to the performance on 128 samples selected from the target domain, i.e., the so-called \textbf{out-of-distribution accuracy}, where the validation set is identically distributed ($i.d.$) with the test set.